majohnso/JASA-mobile-AQ/README.md

 Reproducing the analysis on simulated data
 ------------------------------------------

 The R script <tt> run\_all\_code.R </tt> illustrates the analysis performed in \`\`Fine-scale spatiotemporal air pollution analysis using mobile monitors on Google Street View vehicles" using simulated data.
-The simulated data included here is meant to help understand how the following code can be used, but any interested user should obtain the actual data from Google.
-The data is freely available upon request from [here](https://docs.google.com/forms/d/e/1FAIpQLSf_4GIkK1tmVMFRSxz42KgvOM3Z3NGeOFFje_FS8FBbz1vTig/viewform).
-Using the real data, the <tt> run\_all\_code.R </tt> should recreate the analysis included in the paper.
+If the user obtains the actual Google data, <tt> run\_all\_code.R </tt> should recreate the analysis included in the paper.

 The following sections walk through the various components of <tt> run\_all\_code.R </tt>.
+Note that this <tt>R</tt> script and all others assume the data and scripts are all stored in a single, common folder.

 ### Set Parameters